tuanway/servoyMailMerge/README.md

 # servoyMailMerge

-Small utility for use with mail merges in Servoy Smart Client.
+Small utility for use with mail merges in a Servoy Smart Client solution.
 This was created using Apache POI and it is required for working functionality.

 # Import solution